 Class members have the following benefit options:

-- Extraordinary losses: Class members can claim up to $3,000 for documented, unreimbursed monetary losses due to identity theft, fraud, or misuse that is traceable to the data breach, and that occurred between March 23, 2023 and and Jan.
+- Extraordinary losses: Class members can claim up to $3,000 for documented, unreimbursed monetary losses due to identity theft, fraud or misuse that are traceable to the data breach and that occurred between March 23, 2023, and Jan.
 15, 2026.

-- Lost time: Class members can claim up to four hours at $25 per hour, for time spent responding to the breach, a maximum of $100.
+- Lost time: Class members can claim up to four hours at $25 per hour (a maximum of $100) for time spent responding to the breach.
 Lost time claim amounts are included in the $750 cap for ordinary losses claims.

-- Alternative cash payment: Class members that do not submit a claim for extraordinary losses, ordinary losses, lost time or credit monitoring can claim a $40 alternative cash payment.
+- Alternative cash payment: Class members who do not submit a claim for extraordinary losses, ordinary losses, lost time or credit monitoring can claim a $40 alternative cash payment.

 How to claim a class action rebate